Concentration Inequalities for Branching Random Walk: Concentration inequalities in the context of BRW

 The rest of the proof is the same as in Theorem \ref{con_ineq}.
 It is worthy noting that to complete the proof we need to use

 This in turn requires concentration inequality for $x_1 + x_2 + ... x_j$ which holds by induction. \end{proof} Thus we have shown that the negative association assumption (\ref{neg_ass_ineq}) is sufficient to establish concentration inequalities for BRW, if the RW is not too scattering.
 Is it a necessary condition?
 Now consider the classical random walk of coin tossing, $S_n = X_1 + ...
-X_n$ with $X_i \in {1, -1}$ (so $E(S_n)$ = 0), which is also a BRW with branching factor $m_i = 1$.
-It is easy to check that if the branching factor is $m=(1 + \delta |u_i|)$ for $\delta > 0$, then the BRW is scattering.
+X_n$ with $X_i \in {1, -1}$ (so $E(S_n)$~=~0), which is also a BRW with branching factor $m_i = 1$.
+It is easy to check that if the branching factor is $m= 1 + \delta |u_i|$ for $\delta > 0$, then the BRW is scattering.
 Therefore in a degree the negative association assumption is also a necessary condition.

-In the situation of bounded $X_i$, an particle always stay around the mean path as long as its birthplace $u_{i-1}$ is near to the mean path.
-If un-bounded, for a chance an particle may move close to singularities (say. critical points in K--SAT) such that $u_i$ is not smooth.
-In this case, $E(e^ {\delta Xi}) < K $ may no longer hold.
-The good news is, because concentration inequality holds in the neighborhood area of the mean path which is at least $\epsilon$ far away from the singularity, the small number of the outliers, which may fall into singularity area, count for negligible proportion of the population and can be ignored.
-The following theorem presents a formal exposition about this observation.
+In the situation of bounded $X_i$, a particle always stays around the mean trajectory as long as its birthplace $u_{i-1}$ is near that trajectory.
+In the case of unboundedness, however, a particle may move into regions near singularities (e.g., critical points in K--SAT) where $u_i$ is not presumed smooth.
+In such regions, $\mathbb{E}(e^ {\delta Xi}) < K $ may fail, among others.
+The good news is, because concentration inequality holds in the neighborhood area of the mean trajectory---is at least $\epsilon$ far away from the singularity---the outliers account for a negligible proportion of the population and can be ignored.
+Crucially, pruning these rare extremal paths does not weaken the concentration.
+The following theorem formalizes this observation.